kpertc/Documents/Programming Language/JavaScript/JavaScript.md

 `const`
 can not be redeclared & reassigned

-##### **Hoisting**
+##### Hoisting

 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

-This means that if we do this
+This means that if we do this:

 `var`
 ```js